PTAB

 2. Patent Overview

-• Brief Description: The ’484 patent relates to wireless communication systems for locating mobile stations.
-The system is designed to use measurements from wireless signals communicated between mobile devices and fixed network base stations and to utilize a plurality of location estimators based on different location technologies to determine a mobile station's position.
+• Brief Description: The ’484 patent describes systems and methods for estimating the location of a mobile station within a wireless communications network.
+The invention uses measurements from wireless signals communicated between mobile stations and fixed network base stations, utilizing a plurality of different wireless location estimators to determine a position.

 3. Grounds for Unpatentability